PovedaAqui/cybertraceai-ops/README.md

 ## Overview

 CybertraceAI uses local language models to interpret and execute network commands, making network management more accessible and efficient.
 It combines:
-- Ollama for local LLM processing
+- Ollama for local LLM processing (llama 3.2 3B) and embeddings (Nomic)
 - Chainlit for interactive chat interface
 - Langchain for LLM orchestration
 - Netmiko for device communication
+- Dynamic tool selection using embeddings

 ## Roadmap